Authentication

 Authentication Methods

-• OIDC Providers — Connect any standard OpenID Connect provider including Google, GitHub, Microsoft, Okta, and others.
-OIDC configurations can be named and shared across applications within an organization.
+- OIDC Providers — Connect any standard OpenID Connect provider including Google, Microsoft, Okta, and others.
+Your organization admin enables OIDC configurations for your application — including platform-provided social providers pre-registered with Kinotic OS.

 Use the connectHeaders option to provide credentials when connecting to a Kinotic server: